Abdallahagamal/BudgetMind/Sprint3/dataset_v3/TRAINING_READINESS.md

 Sprint 1 and Sprint 2 are unmodified.
 The runner imports `Sprint2/src` and only redirects the embeddings directory, so the committed pipeline is reused as-is.

+## How the labels were produced

+Labels were assigned by **automated rubric scoring**: each task is scored on six reasoning dimensions (D1–D6) plus a knowledge flag (K) defined in `ANNOTATION_GUIDE.md`, and the Low/Medium/High band is derived from those scores by fixed rules rather than assigned directly.
+Every scored row stores its own `rubric_scores`, so any label can be checked against the rubric that produced it — `src/audit_mechanical.py` verifies that all 511 scored rows recompute to their stated band.

+Rows inherited from Sprint 1 (503) carry the original human labels and are marked `inherited_unmodified`.
+Rows where the rubric was ambiguous were routed to human adjudication; 47 are marked `human_adjudicated`, with the decision and rationale for each recorded in `human_adjudication_log.jsonl`.
+The remaining rows are marked `provisional_pending_human_verification`.

+This is a model-assisted annotation pipeline with a documented rubric and an auditable score trail.
+Its main open item is stated in limitation 4 below.

 ## Integrity gates — all pass

 | Check | Result |